Sunderland A.F.C.: Statistics and records

 The holder of the record for the most league appearances is Jimmy Montgomery, having made 527 first team appearances between 1961 and 1976.
 The club's top league goal scorer is Charlie Buchan, who scored 209 goals from 1911 to 1925; Bobby Gurney is the record goalscorer over all competitions with 228 goals between 1926 and 1939.
-Dave Halliday holds the record for the most goals scored in a season: 43 in the 1928–29 season in the Football League First Division.
+Dave Halliday holds the record for the most goals scored in a season: 43 in the 1928–29 season in the First Division.
 As of October 2014 John O'Shea is the most capped player for the club, making 100 appearances for the Republic of Ireland.

-The club's widest victory margin in the league was in the 9–1 win against Newcastle United in the First Division in 1908.
-Sunderland's biggest ever win in the FA cup was against Fair field (a non-league team) and the final score was 11–1.
-Their heaviest defeats in the league were 8–0 against Sheffield Wednesday in 1911, West Ham United in 1968, Watford in 1982 and Southampton in 2014 Sunderland joined the top division in England, The Football League, in the 1890–91 season and were not relegated until 1957–58 (a span of 67 years, although 'only' 56 seasons, given that there was no league football between 1915 and 1919 due to World War I, nor between 1939 and 1946 due to World War II).
+The club's widest margin of victory in the league was in the 9–1 win against Newcastle United in the First Division in 1908.
+Sunderland's biggest ever win in the FA Cup was an 11–1 victory against Fairfield in 1895.
+Their heaviest defeats in the league were 8–0 against Sheffield Wednesday in 1911, West Ham United in 1968, Watford in 1982 and Southampton in 2014 Sunderland joined the top division in England, The Football League, in the 1890–91 season and were not relegated until 1957–58 (a span of 67 years, although only 56 seasons of competitive football were played due to the suspension of league football between 1915–1919 and 1939–1946 due to the First and Second World Wars).
 In October 2015, Sunderland defeated rivals Newcastle United for the sixth consecutive time, a new record.

 Sunderland's record home attendance is 75,200, set during a sixth round FA Cup replay against Derby County on 8 March 1933.